plunder-app/plndr-cloud-provider/README.md

 **WARNING**

-By default the cidr is 192.168.0.80/30, to modify this download the manifest and edit the line before applying to the cluster.
+By default the VIP / Loadbalancer cidr is 192.168.0.80/30, to modify this download the manifest and edit the line before applying to the cluster.

 `k create -f https://raw.githubusercontent.com/plunder-aap/plndr-cloud-provider/master/example/pod/plndr-cloud-provider.yaml`